apache/openoffice-org/README.md

 ## Groovy Templates

-The site templates are written in groovy scripts.
+The site templates are written in Groovy scripts.
 Even though the files end with `.gsp` they are not GSP files and do not have access to tag libraries.
 You can run custom code in them.
 See [Templates Read Me](templates/README.md) for details.